Sleep Disorders Among People With Migraine

 Listen to the podcast here.

 Typically, headaches caused by sleep apnea are called morning headaches.
-They are present on awakening and tend to improve over a few hours.
+They start when you wake up and tend to improve over a few hours.
 They can look like tension headaches or migraines.
 In one study, 20% of people diagnosed with sleep apnea had morning headaches.
 According to the American Migraine Foundation, people living with this condition are between two to eight times more likely to experience sleep disorders.

-Of 12,810 eligible respondents with migraine and data on sleep, 91.3% with episodic migraine (who have <15 headache days/month) and 8.7% with chronic migraine (who have ≥15 headache days/month), 37.0% were at “high risk” for sleep apnea.
-Among respondents to the Medical Outcomes Study Sleep Measures, persons with chronic migraine were more likely to report poor sleep quality than those with episodic migraine.
+Of 12,810 eligible respondents with migraines and data on sleep, 91.3% with episodic migraines (who have <15 headache days/month) and 8.7% with chronic migraines (who have ≥15 headache days/month), 37.0% were at “high risk” for sleep apnea.
+Among respondents to the Medical Outcomes Study Sleep Measures, people with chronic migraines were more likely to report poor sleep quality than those with episodic migraines.

 Make the choice to wake up feeling rested and refreshed without a morning headache and learn more by visiting www.airwayandsleepgroup.com.